Course Introduction to Programming

 }

-In this case, when running the program, we can notice that only the numbers 0 and 1 are printed.
-This happens because when the counter reaches 2, the if is be activated and the break command is executed, which ends the for loop, not allowing it to print the rest of the numbers.
+In this case, when executing the program, we notice that only the numbers 0 and 1 are printed.
+This happens because the moment the counter is equal to 2, the if will be activated and the break command will be executed, which terminates the for loop, not allowing it to print the rest of the numbers.

-Now you know how to use continue and break commands to manipulate repeat structures.
+Now you know how to use continue and break to control the behavior of looping structures, making your programs smarter and well-structured ๐Ÿ˜ƒ